UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 consistent style.
 FRED in particular has a "branding" that is quite obvious, even without the logo.

+Also, the data we read was in the last sort of gray area of this graph.

 ---

 # Who are you visualizing for?